-Many bird species feature brightly coloured plumage due to pigments and/or structural effects.
+Many bird species feature brightly coloured plumage owing to pigments and/or structural effects.
 The most common pigments of bird feathers are the carotenoids and melanins.
 Carotenoids strongly absorb in the blue to green wavelength range, thus causing yellow, orange or red feathers (McGraw, 2006a; Shawkey et al., 2009).
-The melanins, are deposited in small organelles, so-called melanosomes (McGraw, 2006b; Prum, 2006; Shawkey et al., 2009), which are usually irregularly organised and thus cause matte colours: eumelanin creates grey to black, and phaeomelanin causes rather brown and rufous colours (Hill, 2010).
-In the absence of pigments, the feathers are generally white, due to random scattering of incident light on the feathers' inhomogeneities (Prum, 2006; Leertouwer et al., 2011).
+The melanins are deposited in small organelles, so-called melanosomes (McGraw, 2006b; Prum, 2006; Shawkey et al., 2009), which are usually irregularly organised and thus cause matte colours: eumelanin creates grey to black, and phaeomelanin causes rather brown and rufous colours (Hill, 2010).
+In the absence of pigments, the feathers are generally white, owing to random scattering of incident light on the inhomogeneities of the feathers (Prum, 2006; Leertouwer et al., 2011).
 However, feather barbs containing a quasi-regularly organised, spongy medullary keratin matrix display a distinct blue structural colour, which is turned into green when filtered by short-wavelength absorbing pigments (Prum, 2006; Shawkey et al., 2009; Stavenga et al., 2011; D'Alba et al., 2012; Tinbergen et al., 2013).

-Some bird species feature shiny, structurally coloured feathers due to cuticular thin film effects, as is the case in for instance pigeons (Yoshioka et al., 2007), grackles (Shawkey et al., 2006) and crows (Lee et al., 2012).
+Some bird species feature shiny, structurally coloured feathers owing to cuticular thin film effects, as is the case in pigeons (Yoshioka et al., 2007), grackles (Shawkey et al., 2006) and crows (Lee et al., 2012).
 Strikingly, many bird species have structurally coloured feathers due to layers of orderly arranged melanin.
-The high density of melanin pigment in the melanosomes creates a high absorption coefficient throughout the visible wavelength range, resulting in a higher refractive index than that of the surrounding keratin.
-By arranging melanosomes in the feather barbules in more or less regular patterns with nanosized dimensions, vivid iridescent colours are created due to constructive interference in a restricted wavelength range (Durrer, 1977; Prum, 2006).
+The high density of melanin pigment in the melanosomes creates a high